neondatabase/website/content/docs/guides/auth-okta.md

 - Define a database schema using Drizzle ORM and generate migrations
 - Store and retrieve user data associated with Okta user IDs

-**Note:** Okta provides a different solution named the [Customer Identity Cloud](https://www.okta.com/customer-identity/), powered by `Auth0` to authenticate external customers for Saas applications.
-This guide focuses on the Workforce Identity Cloud for internal applications.
-For an example guide using `Auth0`, refer to the [Authenticate users of your Neon application with Auth0](/docs/guides/auth-auth0) post.
+**Note:** Okta provides a different solution called [Customer Identity Cloud](https://www.okta.com/customer-identity/), powered by `Auth0`, to authenticate external customers for Saas applications.
+This guide focuses on the [Workforce Identity Cloud](https://www.okta.com/workforce-identity/) for internal applications.
+For an example guide using `Auth0`, refer to our [Auth0](/docs/guides/auth-auth0) guide.

 ## Prerequisites